Data Analytics for Startups: All the Must-Knows

 This page is devoted to analytics for startups.
 We'll discuss why this process matters, when to start using analytics, and how to adopt a data strategy.

-What Is Startup Analytics and Why Is It Important
+What Is Startup Analytics, and Why Is It Important?

 Your startup is like a live and fragile organism.
 It needs lots of care and attention to grow big and successful.
 And to be sure that you're doing everything right, you should monitor multiple signals and "health signs", showcasing its progress.

 Data analytics for startups implies the process of collecting and analyzing information to help make business decisions and plans and take action.
 It is crucial to do so both when you're starting a startup and growing it.
-Implementing tools like dbt macros, which streamline data transformation and analysis processes, can significantly enhance the efficiency and effectiveness of your data analytics efforts

 Data Analytics for Startups Defined